Community Medicine Course Details - Fees, Subjects, Syllabus, Duration, Eligibility, Career Scope

 Community Medicine: Top Recruiters

-Non-Governmental Organisations (NGOs) such as CRY, CINI, PATH, CARE International, etc.
+- Non-Governmental Organisations (NGOs) such as CRY, CINI, PATH, CARE International

 Globally, this branch deserves a lot more attention than it gets now.
-The day every global citizen will get quality health service at their doorstep, community medicine, in its true meaning, will be victorious that day.
+The day every global citizen gets quality health service at their doorstep, community medicine, in its true meaning, will be victorious that day.

 Average Salary

-The salary of individuals holding diploma postgraduate degree in community medicine ranges from 2-20 lakhs per annum.
-Individuals holding an M.D degree in community medicine have their earnings in the range 4-24 lakhs per annum.
-Individuals who are into private practising and associated with flourishing private hospitals have their income on the higher end.
-With a PhD in community, medicine earns a pay scale of 1-3 lakh rupees per month.
+The salary of individuals holding a postgraduate degree in community medicine ranges from Rs.
+2-20 lakhs per annum.
+Individuals holding an M.D degree in community medicine have their earnings in the range of Rs.
+4-24 lakhs per annum.
+Individuals who are into private practice and associated with flourishing private hospitals have their income on the higher end.
+With a PhD in community medicine, a doctor earns a pay scale of Rs.
+1-3 lakh rupees per month.

 Required Skillset for Community Medicine